 Viewing and commenting upon relevant planning and licensing applications; providing a perspective to the longer-term development of the Town.
 For more information about planning and licensing matters including a handy guide to Planning click here.

 Operating within the bounds of probity; endeavouring to demonstrate best value; ensuring growth commensurate with demands and resources.

 Provision of allotments for hire to residents of Bury St Edmunds on five different sites in the town including in Cotton Lane, Barn Lane, The Vinefields, Nowton Road and Sicklesmere Road.
 Enquiries are ongoing into the potential to obtain additional land.

 Since April 2007 the annually displayed Nativity Sculpture has been held by the Town Council in trust for the people of Bury St Edmunds.

 Since April 2007 the care and management of memorials at Angel Hill and Cornhill have been responsibilities of the Town Council.

 Armistice Day commemoration

-From 2013 the annual '11th hour on the 11th day of the 11th month' commemoration at the Angel Hill war memorial will be organised by the Town Council.
+Since 2013 the annual '11th hour on the 11th day of the 11th month' commemoration at the Angel Hill war memorial has been organised by the Town Council.